 Replacing the nose-bridge wire:

 Locate the small opening in the top seam and wiggle out the old wire.
 Slip in the replacement nose-bridge wire that came with your mask.
 I finally replaced my nose-bridge wires after almost a year of use.
+Please note: the wire in all children’s masks is sewn in, for safety.

 The stuff your mask is made of: